 Dual Use Activities & Resources

-The HBP has undertaken a broad range of activities to address dual use issues including:
+The HBP has undertaken a broad range of activities to reflect on potential dual use of concern and misuse issues including:

 - Webinars on Dual Use and Neuroscience

-- Research on dual use leading to presentations at international scientific events, reports and scientific publications such as recent article on the limits of dual use
+- Research on dual use leading to presentations at international scientific events, reports and scientific publications such as recent article on an RRI-inspired approach to dual use of concern

 - Awareness raising on dual use within the HBP including talks and posters at the events such as HBP Open Day and Summit, workshop on Ethics and Neurorobotics and blog posts